keith-dev/openbsd/src/distrib/sparc/install.md

 Here is an example of what the partition information will look like once you have entered the disklabel editor.
 Disk partition sizes and offsets are in sector (most likely 512 bytes) units.

-Make sure these size/offset pairs are on cylinder boundaries (the number of sector per cylinder is given in the `sectors/cylinder' entry, which is not shown here).
+Make sure these size/offset pairs are on cylinder boundaries (the number of sector per cylinder is given in the `sectors/cylinder' entry.

+If this disk is previously un-labeled, only the "c" partition will show up in the editor and you will have to enter lines similar to those shown in the example for the other paritions.
+If you are uncertain about the syntax or space requirements, this is a good time to review the installation notes.

 Do not change any parameters except the partition layout and the label name.
-It's probably also wisest not to touch the `8 partitions:' line, even in case you have defined less than eight partitions.
+It's probably also wisest not to touch the `16 partitions:' line, even in case you have defined less than sixteen partitions.

-[Example]
+[** EXAMPLE **]
+disk: p4200s
+bytes/sector: 512
+sectors/track: 40
+tracks/cylinder: 8
+sectors/cylinder: 320
+cylinders: 1280
+total sectors: 409600

-8 partitions:
+16 partitions:
 #        size   offset    fstype   [fsize bsize   cpg]
-  a:    50176        0    4.2BSD     1024  8192    16   # (Cyl.
-0 - 111)
+  a:    51200        0    4.2BSD     1024  8192    16 	# (Cyl.
+0 - 159)
-  b:    64512    50176      swap                        # (Cyl.
-112 - 255)
+  b:    51200    51200      swap                    	# (Cyl.
+160 - 319)
-  c:   640192        0   unknown                        # (Cyl.
-0 - 1428)
+  c:   409600        0    unused        0     0       	# (Cyl.
+0 - 1279)
-  d:   525504   114688    4.2BSD     1024  8192    16   # (Cyl.
-256 - 1428)
+  d:   307200   102400    4.2BSD     1024  8192    16 	# (Cyl.
+320 - 1279)
-[End of example]
+[End of **EXAMPLE**]

 __md_prep_disklabel_1
 	echo -n "Press [Enter] to continue "